jsakamoto/nupkg-selenium-webdriver-chromedriver/README.md

     PM> Install-Package Selenium.WebDriver.ChromeDriver -Version 74.0.3729.6

-To learn what version of ChromeDriver you need to use, please see also following page:
+To learn what version of ChromeDriver you need to use, please see also the following page:

 [https://chromedriver.chromium.org/downloads/version-selection](https://chromedriver.chromium.org/downloads/version-selection)

-## Cross platform building and publishing
+## Cross-platform building and publishing

 ### By default - it depends on the OS running the build process

 By default, the platform type of the web driver file copied to the output folder depends on the OS running the build process.

-- When you build the project which references the nuget package of chromedriver **on Windows OS**, **win32 version** of chromedriver wil be copied to the output folder.
+- When you build the project which references the NuGet package of chromedriver **on Windows OS**, **win32 version** of chromedriver will be copied to the output folder.
-- When you build it **on macOS**, **macOS x64 version** of chromedriver wil be copied to the output folder.
+- When you build it **on macOS**, **macOS x64 version** of chromedriver will be copied to the output folder.
-- When you build it on **any Linux distributions**, **linux x64 version** of chromedriver wil be copied to the output folder.
+- When you build it on **any Linux distributions**, **Linux x64 version** of chromedriver will be copied to the output folder.

 ### Method 1 - Specify "Runtime Identifier"

-When you specify the "Runtime Identifier (**RID**)" explicitly, the platform type of the driver file is same to the RID which you specified. (it doesn't depends on the which OS to use for build process.)
+When you specify the "Runtime Identifier (**RID**)" explicitly, the platform type of the driver file is the same to the RID which you specified. (it doesn't depends on the which OS to use for build process.)

-You can specify RID as a MSBuild property in aproject file,
+You can specify RID as a MSBuild property in a project file,

 ```xml
 <PropertyGroup>